 Basket size increase

 Track average transaction value before and after deployment using your POS system.
-A 5–10% increase is typical in verticals where content guides purchasing decisions — wine shops, specialty food, boutique clothing.
+A 5 to 10% increase is typical in verticals where content guides purchasing decisions, such as wine shops, specialty food, and boutique clothing.
 Compare the same period in the prior year to control for seasonality.

 Service upsell conversion